-The main financial risks of VIF are liquidity risk, credit risk, currency risk, interest rate risk and shareholder risk.
+The main financial risks of VIF are liquidity risk, credit risk, currency risk and interest rate risk.
 Liquidity risk is defined as the risk of not being able to meet own payment obligations in full or when due.
 Credit risk is the risk that a counterparty will not meet its payment obligations under a financial instrument or customer contract, leading to a financial loss.
 Currency risk refers to the potential loss in open currency positions arising from adverse changes in exchange rates.
 Interest rate risk occurs because of fixed and floating interest rate mismatches between asset and liability items on the balance sheet.
-Shareholder risk refers to the risk that losses with a negative impact on the carrying amount of an equity investment could be incurred, following an impairment assessment of the prospects of the subsidiary.